Beetam History, Family Crest & Coats of Arms

 However, some of family were well established further south at Warton in Lancashire at early times.
 "Warton appears to have belonged to the lord of WoodPlumpton, by intermarriage with whose heiress the Betham family became connected with the property.
 The last of the Bethams was Roger, whose daughter married Sir Robert Middleton, of Leighton, in the reign of Richard III."

 Placita de Quo Warranto listed Richard de Betham, Norfolk, 20 Edward I (in the 20th year of King Edward I's reign.)

 Ralph de Betham, was a benefactor to Furness Abbey during the reign of Henry II.
 Ralph de Bethum was listed in the Assize Rolls of Northumberland in 1279; Robert de Bethum, was listed in the Yorkshire Poll Tax Rolls of 1379; and Stephen Betham, was listed in the Feet of Fines for Essex in 1541.

-Important Dates for the Beetam family
+Early History of the Beetam family

 This web page shows only a small excerpt of our Beetam research.
 Another 88 words (6 lines of text) covering the years 1320, 1599, 1632, 1659, 1665, 1684, 1642 and 1709 are included under the topic Early Beetam History in all our PDF Extended History products and printed products wherever possible.

 Beetam Spelling Variations